ktbliz/ktbliz.github.io/_posts/2019-02-28-my_ruby_cheat_sheet.markdown

 reverse

-<<
+Shovel method: <<
-* The shovel method, adds an item to the end of an array
+* Adds an item to the end of an array
 * `array_name << "new item"`

 push( )